-As part of a WCS strategy to invest in developing individual conservation leaders, the Graduate Scholarship Program provides access to international standard graduate education opportunities (masters or doctoral programs) to exceptional conservationists from Asia/Pacific, Africa, Latin America, and North American indigenous groups with interests in terrestrial or marine conservation issues at the local, regional, or national level.
+WCS is committed to a strategy that invests in developing the global conservation leaders of tomorrow.
+As part of that strategy, the Graduate Scholarship Program provides support for graduate education opportunities (masters or doctoral programs) at international institutions of academic excellence for exceptional conservationists from Asia/Pacific, Africa, Latin America, and North American indigenous groups.
 Scholars will be selected based on their exceptional abilities, their potential to become leaders of the conservation movement in their home country, and the relevance of their proposed study and future work to WCS conservation priorities.

-Only applicants nominated by WCS country program directors will be considered.
+Only applicants approved by WCS country program directors will be considered.
 No unsolicited applications are reviewed or acknowledged.

 Depending on funding availability in any given year, the WCS Graduate Scholarship Program (GSP) offers the following awards: